Christian-Stieber/Christians-Steam-Bot/Docs.md

 This Steam-Bot only has a simple CLI... for now?

+Also, some commands are very basic, like "load-inventory".
+This is primarly a UI so I can test framework functionality, so I'll often add such simple commands before even starting on more substantial functionality that utilizies these basic building blocks.

 # Activating command mode

 Normally, the bot just outputs whatever messages it wants to tell to the screen.